Not that long ago I was a complete hot mess in love. I also attracted hot messes of men.

 Here are a few things that we do together and separately to maintain our self-care:

-1. We encourage each other on healthy activities like exercising.
+1. We encourage each other with healthy activities like exercising.
 We have an unspoken rule that we will make sure to support each other and be available to manage the twins so that the other one can exercise.

 2. We have made a commitment to eat healthy foods.
 We’ve infused this into our entire family.